Notes on diesel

 WHERE IN (1,2,3....)

-Therefore, the ID must be determined at the time of SQL execution, and subqueries cannot be used.
+Therefore, the ID needs to be determined at the time of executing the corresponding SQL, and cannot be executed in a subquery.

 Unlike SQL's group_by